Lynne Rienner Publishers Logo

 ABOUT THE AUTHOR

-Jonathan Goodhand is lecturer in the Development Studies Department at the School of Oriental and African Studies, University of London.
+Jonathan Goodhand is professor in the Department of Development Studies at the School of Oriental and African Studies, University of London.

 CONTENTS